ayushoverhere/Mini-Project-Keylogger/README.md

-# Mini-project-Keylogger
+# 🔥Mini-project-Keylogger
-Created software in python that records keystrokes and sends key logs via email and controller.
+As a mini project, We constructed keylogging software in python3 that captures keystrokes, including on-screen keyboard keys, and transmits key logs through email with regard to a timer.